-PCAP was implemented by 98 home visitors in 2020.
+PCAP was implemented by 86 full-time equivalent (FTE) home visitors in 2021.
 The model requires a bachelor’s degree for home visitors.
 The maximum caseload requirement for home visitors is 20 families.

-PCAP was implemented by 19 supervisors in 2020.
+PCAP was implemented by 12.9 FTE supervisors in 2021.
 The model recommends at least a bachelor’s degree for supervisors.

 Where is the model implemented?